Latinbrain/latinbrain-way/README.md

 # Latinbrain Way

-TEXT HERE about Latinbrain and why we whare things here.
+TEXT HERE about Latinbrain and why we share things here.

 This repository only host our Wiki: